-For the Project Grant: Spring 2018 competition, applicants can apply for up to three Priority Announcements (PAs).
-These offer additional sources of funding for highly ranked and meritorious applications that fall below the funding cut-off for the competition and that are relevant to specific CIHR research priority areas or mandates.
+For the Project Grant competition, applicants can apply to up to three Priority Announcements (PAs).
+These offer additional sources of funding for highly ranked and meritorious applications that fall below the funding cut-off of the competition and that are relevant to specific CIHR research priority areas or mandates.

-For more information, please refer to the "Description" section of the current funding opportunitywhich includes a link to PAs available.
-Details on how to apply are available in the Project Grant: Spring 2018 Application Instructions.
-Frequently Asked Questions were also developed to help familiarize yourself with the PA mechanism.
+For more information, please refer to the "Description" section of the current funding opportunity, which includes a link to PAs available.
+Details on how to apply are available in the Project Grant Application Instructions.
+Frequently Asked Questions were also developed to help familiarize yourself with the PA program.

 Evaluation of submitted applications proceeds as detailed in the Peer Review Manual – Project:

-- Prior to the face-to-face committee evaluation, expert reviewers will review their assigned applications remotely by focusing on the concept (i.e., significance and impact of the research) and the feasibility (i.e., approaches and methods, and expertise, experience and resources) of the project.
+- Prior to the committee meeting, expert reviewers will review their assigned applications remotely by focusing on the concept (i.e., significance and impact of the research) and the feasibility (i.e., approaches and methods, and expertise, experience and resources) of the project.

-- At the face-to-face committee meeting, the same expert reviewers meet to streamline, discuss and rate applications.
+- During the committee meeting, the same expert reviewers meet to streamline, discuss and rate applications.

 - Date modified: